Denis-Source/file_backup/README.md

   -v, --validation           use validators defined in the configs
 ```

-> All of the exapmles below were provided using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install) to avoid mixing of UNIX and Windows file system path formats.
+> All the examples below were provided using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install) to avoid mixing of UNIX and Windows file system path formats.

 ***